-Planting native plants is a great way to attract hummingbirds, but if you would to supplement those food sources with a hummingbird feeder, here is a recipe for the nectar and some tips.
+Providing native plants is a great way to attract hummingbirds.
+But if you’d like to supplement those food sources, here are some tips!

 What You Need